dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/update-related-data.md

 ::: moniker range=">= aspnetcore-3.0"

 This tutorial shows how to update related data.
-The following illustrations shows some of the completed pages.
+The following illustrations show some of the completed pages.

 ![Course Edit page](update-related-data/_static/course-edit30.png)
 ![Instructor Edit page](update-related-data/_static/instructor-edit-courses30.png)

-## Create a base class
+## Update the Course Create and Edit pages

 The scaffolded code for the Course Create and Edit pages has a Department drop-down list that shows Department ID (an integer).
 The drop-down should show the Department name, so both of these pages need a list of department names.
 To provide that list, use a base class for the Create and Edit pages.

+### Create a base class for Course Create and Edit

 Create a *Pages/Courses/DepartmentNamePageModel.cs* file with the following code: